Saturday, December 18, 2021

 Friday, April 9, 2021

-Dark Love
+Dark Love Edited

-Heavy wet drops of rain
+Heavy drops of rain,

-We kiss
+We kiss,

-Death my only love
+Death– my only love.

 Whoever knew

-My somberness
+My somberness would light

-Dreams drift away
+Dreams drift into the night.

 By: Bernice Bowling